 The council resolved in 1948 that it would offer assistance in reaching a peaceful resolution by setting up a commission.
-It also recommended that Pakistan withdraw combatants and that India reduce it military forces and appoint an administrator.
+It also recommended that Pakistan withdraw combatants and India reduce its military forces and appoint an administrator.

-Since then, the Security Council formally discussed the disputed Himalayan region in 1965 and 1971.
+Since then, the Security Council met to formally discuss the disputed Himalayan region in 1965 and 1971.

 The 1971 meeting, which adopted two resolutions, was held in light of the 1971 India-Pakistan War.
-The council demanded that a durable cease-fire be observed until withdrawals could take place and called for international relief for those suffering because of the conflict.
+The council demanded that a durable cease-fire should be observed until withdrawals could take place, and called for international aid to those suffering from the conflict.

-As the council meeting was held, the region was put under a near-constant curfew and communications blackout for a 12th day.
+As this latest council meeting was held, the region was put under a near-constant curfew and communications were blacked out for a 12th day.
 After Friday prayers, demonstrators turned out in Srinagar, the largest city in the region.
-Security forces used tear gas to repel some rock-throwing demonstrators.
+Security forces used tear gas to repel some of the rock-throwing demonstrators.

-Kumi Naidoo, secretary general of Amnesty International, said the people of Jammu and Kashmir should not be treated as pawns in a political crisis, and the international community must come together to call for their human rights to be respected.
+Kumi Naidoo, the secretary general of Amnesty International, said the people of Jammu and Kashmir should not be treated as pawns in a political crisis.

-“Members of the council need to remember that their mandate is to protect international peace and security — and they should seek to resolve the situation in a way that puts the human rights of the people in this troubled region at its center,” Naidoo said in a statement.
+“Members of the council need to remember that their mandate is to protect international peace and security — and they should seek to resolve the situation in a way that puts the human rights of the people in this troubled region at its center,” Naidoo said.